 Did you know that used motor oil gets completely recycled?
 In fact, one gallon of used oil can produce one gallon of fuel oil or be re-refined to produce up to 2.5 quarts of lubricating oil.
 Two gallons of recycled oil can also be used to generate enough electricity to power the average household for almost 24 hours.
 For this reason, it’s important not to mix spent motor oil with other fluids that are drained from your vehicle.
 Oil companies can recycle oil not only from vehicles, but also boats, lawn mowers and other power equipment.

 Disposing of your used motor oil after a change is simple, can help the environment and is typically free.
 Using the right containers will store the liquid safely until you can take it to be recycled.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on used motor oil disposal, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.